FairwindsOps/reckoner/docs/README.md

 ## Namespace Management

 When you wish to manage annotations or labels for the namespaces you are installing into with Reckoner, this `namespace_management` block to define default namespace metadata and the whether or not it should overwrite the values that exist.

+`namespace_management` blocks can be defined at the top level or at the chart level.
+By default, the top level `default` metadata will be used for all namespaces and any `metadata.annotations` or `metadata.labels` set in the charts will be additive.
+However, if `settings.overwrite` is `True` then the `metadata` block from the chart will replace any matching labels or annotation values.

+Keep in mind, chart level `metadata` properties _cannot_ remove or delete any course level properties, only overwrite the value.
+For this reason, it's best if you don't set course level namespace metadata unless you truly want it applied to _all_ namespaces defined in this course.yml.

 Example:
 ```yaml